KimTran27/phase-0-tracks/version-control/git-definitions.md

 **Instructions: ** Define each of the following Git concepts.

 * What is version control?
 Why is it useful?
 It’s a tool that lets you track your progress, review and revert changes, and create back ups in your code.
 Git is a version control system that developers use to protect softwares.
 It can handle everything from small to very large projects, it is fast and efficient.
-If someone makes a mistake, you can always roll back.
+If someone makes a mistake, you can always roll back and see where the mistake took place.

 * What is a branch and why would you use one?
 Master is the default branch name in Git.
 When you create a new branch, it creates a new pointer for you to navigate around.
 Lets say you can to create a new branch called counting.
 You will do git branch command: git branch counting